AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 Analysis Summary.
 A few variations are introduced when :term:`exemption regions` are in scope.
 See the :ref:`exemptions` section for more details on their use and effect on the output reports.

+If :option:`--dump-units-to -` is also on the command line, a *UNITS OF INTEREST* section is produced, which contains the list of units considered of-interest for the reported assessment.

 Assessment Context
 ^^^^^^^^^^^^^^^^^^